EPA Particulate Matter Data -- Analyses using Local Control Strategy: Introduction

+[c] The primary output from LC Strategy for each clustering algorithm consists of two new variables: a cluster ID value for each unit, and a local (within cluster) ``effect-size'' measure for each unit.
+In our final ``Reveal Phase'' of LC Strategy, we will illustrate use of Local Rank Correlations (LRCs) between $AACRmort$ and $Bvoc$ within $K = 50$ Clusters formed using the \textit{ward.D} algorithm.

-The scatter plot in Figure \ref{Fig01} displays $x=$ Bvoc model predictions ($\mu{g}/m^3$) from the EPA verses $y=$ AACRmort estimates from the CDC for $2,980$ US Counties.
-The Bvoc component of PM$_{2.5}$ consists of \textit{volatile organic compounds} that are primarily Biogenic (rather than Anthropogenic) in origin within ``Secondary Organic Aerosols'', Pye et al. (2021).
-AACRmort values are ``Age Adjusted Circulatory and/or Respiratory mortality'' counts of deaths per 100,000 residents.
+A good place to start our analyses is provided by Figure~\ref{Fig01}.
+This scatter plot displays $e = Bvoc$ ($\mu{g}/m^3$) from EPA models using satellite data (on the horizontal axis) verses $y = AACRmort$ estimates from the CDC for $2,973$ US Counties.
+The $Bvoc$ component of PM$_{2.5}$ consists of \textit{volatile organic compounds} that are primarily biogenic (rather than anthropogenic) in origin within ``Secondary Organic Aerosols'', Pye et al. (2021). $AACRmort$ values are ``Age Adjusted Circulatory and/or Respiratory mortality'' counts of deaths per 100,000 residents.

 In natural products research, it is standard practice to examine fractions of raw natural material to figure out where an ``active agent'' is located.
 There typically are many fewer compounds in the active fraction, so chemical identification becomes more feasible.
-Starting in 1993, evidence pointing to particulate matter smaller than $2.5$ microns, thereafter known as PM$_{2.5}$, became the proposed active fraction in the 1952 London Fog death event ...according to (unpublished) work by British environmentalists.
+Starting in 1993, evidence pointing to particulate matter smaller than $2.5$ microns, thereafter known as PM$_{2.5}$, became the proposed active fraction in the 1952 London Fog death event, Logan (1953).

-In reality, PM$_{2.5}$ is a complex mixture of over four thousand chemical compounds which vary over both time and space (urban vs. rural, etc.) Pye et al. (2021) appear to have followed a natural products strategy by arguing that ``Secondary Organic Aerosols'' (SOAs) could be ``the'' active agents in PM$_{2.5}$.
-Unfortunately, in the almost 30 years since the first PM$_{2.5}$ publications sponsored by the US EPA, neither measures of PM$_{2.5}$ itself, nor any fraction of it, has been shown to be genuinely predictive of mortality at the level of individual US Counties or Cities.
+In reality, PM$_{2.5}$ is a complex mixture of over four thousand chemical compounds which vary over both time and space (urban vs. rural, etc.) PYE et al. (2021) appear to have followed a natural products strategy by arguing that ``Secondary Organic Aerosols'' (SOAs) could be ``the'' active agents in PM$_{2.5}$.
+Unfortunately, in the almost 30 years since PM$_{2.5}$ publications sponsored by the US EPA first appeared, neither measures of PM$_{2.5}$ itself, nor any fraction of it, has been convincingly shown to be genuinely predictive of mortality at the level of individual US Counties and Cities.

 Young, Kindzierski and Randall (2021) suggest that the current EPA paradigm that ``PM$_{2.5}$ is, by itself, lethal'' is wrong.
 While the efforts of Pye et al. (2021) may be noble, potential challenges to their proposals abound.